Axionlike-particle generation by laser-plasma interaction: Introduction

+The models of QCD axion and axion-like-particles (ALPs) are a kind of not-yet-found (pseudo)scalar bosons that can potentially and feebly couple with standard model particles like photon \cite{Asano_81, Sikivie_83, Sikivie_85, Bardeen_87, FIP2020}.
+The QCD axion \cite{PQ_77, Weinberg_78, Wilczek_78} was initially proposed for the strong \textit{CP} problem to balance the charge-parity asymmetry in QCD Lagrangian, and then along with the ALPs became a major candidate for dark matter \cite{Preskill_1983,Dine_1983,Abbott_1983, Covi_99, Duffy_2009, Sikivie_10, Masso_08,BraatenZhang_axionstar}.
+In the minimal axion models like the KSVZ model \cite{Kim_79, SVZ_80}, one axion couples with two photons.
+Viewing from a macroscopic perspective, one can treat this axion-diphoton (``$a\gamma\gamma$'') process as a three-wave mixing.

+Several detection schemes based on the ``$a\gamma\gamma$'' process have been proposed or carried out.
+For example, helioscopes with meter-long magnets have been built and planned to detect possible axion flux from the sun \cite{CAST_05, CAST_07, CAST_09, CAST_17, IAXO_14, IAXO_19}.
+Optical or microwave cavities have been used to amplify the weak signal of converted photons \cite{Bradley_rev03, Melissinos_09, ADMX_10, ADMX_20, Lasenby_20, Sikivie_14}.
+ALP creations in laboratories, which are independent of possible natural ALP sources, have been proposed and conducted including the light-shining-through-wall (LSW) experiments \cite{vanBibber_87, Ruoso_92,Cameron_93, GammaV_08, Afanasev_08, ESRF_08,ESRF_10, OSQAR_08,OSQAR_13, ALPS_09,ALPS_10,ALPS_13,ALPS_15, LUXE_a21} where probe photons are expected to regenerate after converting into ALPs and traveling through a photon-blocking wall.
+The change of the state of probe photon after interaction is also a proof of ALP's existence \cite{PVLAS_06,PVLAS_e07,Ahlers_07,PVLAS_16,PVLAS_2020, Tam_12}.
+For XFEL beam with very narrow frequency bandwidth, multiple reflections inside a crystal can be used to detect the beam's ellipticity with a precision of $|\epsilon_\mathrm{min}|^2 \approx 10^{-12}$ \cite{marx-crystal11,marx-crystal13, Schlenvoigt2016,Schulze2018,Bernhardt2020,Schmitt_21,Schulze2022}.

-In the context of the ``a\textgamma\textgamma'' process, the models of QCD axion and other ALPs are distinguished by three key parameters: the particle's mass $m_\text{a}$ and decay constant $f_\text{a}$, and the interaction coefficient $g_\text{a\textgamma\textgamma}$.
-Widely speaking, the astrophysical and cosmologic observations and the null-result experiments constrained the QCD axion's mass in $10^{-6}$ to $10^{-2}$ eV.
-The recent CAST result limited $g_\text{a\textgamma\textgamma} < 0.66 \times 10^{-11}\ \text{GeV}^{-1}$ for $m_\text{a} < 0.02\ \text{eV}$ \cite{CAST_17}.
-Beyond the minimal invisible axion models, serials of pseudoscalar or scalar ALP models with the masses range from $10^{-34}$ to $10^{15}$ eV were proposed.
-In this article, the term ``axion'' indicates the QCD axion and pseudoscalar ALPs with mass from $10^{-6}$ to 1 eV.
+In the context of the ``$a\gamma\gamma$'' process, the ALP models are distinguishable from each other by a few key parameters: the particle's mass $m_a$ and decay constant $f_a$, and the coupling coefficient $g_{a\gamma\gamma}$.
+The astrophysical and cosmologic observations and the null-result experiments constrained the QCD axion's mass in $10^{-6}$ to $10^{-2}$ eV.
+The recent CAST result limited $g_{a\gamma\gamma} < 6.6 \times 10^{-11}\ \mathrm{GeV}^{-1}$ for $m_a < 0.02\ \mathrm{eV}$ \cite{CAST_17}.
+Those results are usually shown in a $g_{a\gamma\gamma}$ versus $m_a$ plot (like \fref{fig:alplot}).
+Beyond the minimal invisible ALP models, series of pseudoscalar or scalar ALP models with wide mass ranges, including the ultralight ALP as dark energy \cite{Choi2021}, were proposed.
+In this article, pseudoscalar ALPs with mass from $10^{-3}$ to $10^{3}$ eV are investigated.